 Please note that,

-- The Aspiration level can be set only for Number and Monetary type objective.
+- The Aspiration level can be set only for the Number and Monetary type objectives.

 - If the aspiration level is not set, then the Decision Tree software will consider the Expected Value to be the aspiration level and it will calculate the semi-variance using the Expected value as the aspiration level.

-- If you have more than one objectives, then naturally every objective may have its own aspiration level.
-Then, it is not meaningful to calculate a Semivariance based on any single aspiration level, right?
-Therefore, the decision tree software will use the Expected Value (or Expected Utility) to be the aspiration level and the semi-variance will be calculated based on that Expected value as aspiration level.
+- If you have more than one objective, then naturally every objective may have its own aspiration level.
+Then, it is not meant to calculate a Semivariance based on any single aspiration level, right?
+Therefore, the decision tree software will use the Expected Value (or Expected Utility) to be the aspiration level and the semi-variance will be calculated based on that Expected value as the aspiration level.

 Maximum regret is the metric that indicates, if you choose an option, at maximum how much you can regret by not choosing other options.
-It is discussed in details in the Decision Criteria page.
+It is discussed in detail on the Decision Criteria page.